 Canadian natural gas presents opportunity for significant environmental benefit.
 Natural gas is the cleanest-burning hydrocarbon – emitting about 40% less carbon dioxide (CO2) when used in electricity generation.

 Natural gas is an alternative to coal for generating electricity.
 According to the American Geosciences Institute, natural gas emits about half the CO2 than coal.

 Alternative to Coal in Asia

-Exports of Canadian liquefied natural gas (LNG) to Asia would help displace coal-fired electricity generation, resulting in decreased net global GHG emissions.
+Exports of Canadian liquefied natural gas (LNG) to Asia would help displace coal-fired electricity generation.
+This would result in significantly decreased net global emissions.

 Natural Gas: A Partner for Renewable Energy

 Natural gas can also play an important role in advancing renewable energy.
 Electricity generated from natural gas can contribute to the electrical grid when intermittent renewable energy sources, such as wind and solar, are not available.